 "How best to meet commercial aircraft capacity for London and other major cities is a matter of active debate, as this may provide major economic benefits.
 However, policy decisions need to take account of potential health related concerns, including possible effects of environmental noise on cardiovascular health."

-Stephen Stansfeld, professor of psychiatryat Wolfson Institute of Preventive Medicine writes in the BMJ:
+Stephen Stansfeld, professor of psychiatryat Wolfson Institute of Preventive Medicine writes in

 "These studies provide preliminary evidence that aircraft noise exposure is not just a cause of annoyance, sleep disturbance, and reduced quality of life but may also increase morbidity and mortality from cardiovascular disease."